Fire Extinguisher Ratings Explained

 Understanding Fire Extinguisher Ratings

-The letter part of the rating denotes what class of fire this fire extinguisher is suitable for.
-If you’re not sure what type of fire extinguisher to use for each class of fire, take a look at our post here that explains it all for you.
+The letter part of the rating denotes what class of blaze this fire extinguisher is suitable for.
+If you’re not sure what type of fire extinguisher to use for each class of fire, take a look at our blog that explains this in detail.

-The number part of the rating, simply describes the size of the fire that the fire extinguisher can extinguish.
-The larger the number before the fire type letter, the larger the fire that the extinguisher is capable of tackling.
+The number part of the rating simply describes the size of the fire that the fire extinguisher can extinguish.
+The larger the number before the fire type letter, the larger the fire that extinguisher can tackle.